 CONTRARY to popular belief, I hadn’t gone for the York Races; in fact I didn’t even know they were on.
 This is why I only managed to get accommodation for one night only.
 Ideally I would have liked to have stopped for at least two.

 The morning after the night before, I woke up in my bed in the guesthouse, The Coach House, a little worse for wear.
-I had a refreshing shower, got dressed then went down stairs, full of anticipation of a good hearty full breakfast.
+I had a refreshing shower, got dressed, then went down stairs full of anticipation of a good hearty full breakfast.
 To my dismay I saw that it was a self service buffet, where all the food was lying under heat lamps.
-As soon as I biten in to a piece of bacon my fears were confirmed as it was stone cold.
-This was my only small gripe about the place otherwise it was a pleasant stay, and the staff made you feel more than welcome.
+As soon as I tried a piece of bacon, my fears were confirmed as it was stone cold.
+This was my only small gripe about the place otherwise, it was a pleasant stay and the staff made you feel more than welcome.
 In fact when I arrived I had a nice surprise in my room.
-They had left a complimentary bottle of ale from the nearby York Brewery, along with home made chocolate brownies wrapped up.
+They had left a complimentary bottle of ale from the nearby York Brewery, along with homemade chocolate brownies wrapped up.

 After drinking several cups of tea and coffee, I packed up my bag and set off to explore the more touristy venues in the city.
-About half way down the road I thought this is going to be a real nuisance carrying this bag around all-day, so I went back to the reception of the Coach House.
+About half way down the road, I thought this is going to be a real nuisance carrying my bag around all day, so I went back to the reception of the Coach House.
 They kindly agreed to look after it while I was on my travels.